 - 75 g Icing sugar

-Mix the butter and light brown sugar together in a large bowl using a spoon
+- Mix the butter and light brown sugar together in a large bowl using a spoon or spatula.
+Or mix in an electric stand mixer with the paddle attachment

-Spoon blobs of the mixture onto your lined baking trays, you can shape them with your hands for a neater finish.
+- Spoon blobs of the mixture onto your lined baking trays, or you can shape them with your hands into balls for a neater finish.
 Leave space between the cookies as they will spread

-Push the reserved pecans and white chocolate chips in the tops of the cookie dough blobs
+- Push the reserved pecans and white chocolate chips in the tops of the cookie dough balls

-Bake the cookies for 12-14 minutes until they are golden brown, leave them on the tray for at least 5 minutes before carefully removing and placing on racks to cool fully
+- Bake the cookies for 12-14 minutes until they are golden brown around the edges, leave them on the tray for at least 5 minutes before carefully removing and placing on racks to cool fully

-Store in an airtight container and eat within 3 days.
-They can also be frozen without the decoration
+- Store in an airtight container and eat within 3 days.
+They can also be frozen for up to 3 months